H-DNA/MPiSC/report/chapters/background/index.typ

 //
 // === C++11 atomics
 //
-// An atomic operation is an indivisible operation, that is, it either hasn't started executing or has finished executing @cpp-conc.
+// An atomic operation is an indivisible operation, that is, it either has not started executing or has finished executing @cpp-conc.
 //
 // Atomic operations can only be performed on atomic types: C++11 introduces the `std::atomic<T>` template type, wrapping around a non-atomic type to allow atomic operations on objects of that type.
 Additionally, C++11 also introduces the `std::atomic_flag` type that acts like an atomic flag.
 One special property of `std::atomic_flag` is that any operations on it is guaranteed to be lock-free, while the others depend on the platform and size.
 //